First-Time Homebuyer Tax Credit Explained

 What if You Sell Your Home After Receiving Homebuyer Tax Credits?

-It’s important to understand that the First-Time Homebuyer Act of 2021 is designed to support low and middle-income families and individuals who want to purchase their own property.
+It’s important to understand that the act is designed to support low and middle-income families and individuals who want to purchase their own property.
 This is not a scheme open to people looking to flip properties or build an investment portfolio.

 If you choose to sell your home after receiving first-time homebuyer tax credits, you may be required to pay back some or all of the credit.
 The amount you repay will depend on how long you have owned the house or apartment, as follows: